Partial actions and an embedding theorem for inverse semigroups: Globalizable partial actions and O'Carroll -triples

-Propositions~\ref{from-L-triple-to-part-act} and~\ref{from-part-act-to-L-triple} permit us to conclude that O'Carroll's~\cite[Theorem 4]{O'Carroll77} is our Theorem~\ref{S-embeds-into-L-precise} in which $\tau$ is globalizable.
-The latter, however, does not always hold, as the following example shows. \begin{exm} Let $S$ be the meet semilattice $\{0,e,f\}$, where $0$ is the minimum element and $e\mt f=0$.
+Propositions~\ref{from-L-triple-to-part-act} and~\ref{from-part-act-to-L-triple} permit us to conclude that O'Carroll's~\cite[Theorem 4]{O'Carroll77} is equivalent to the version of our Theorem~\ref{S-embeds-into-L-precise} where the partial action $\tau$ is additionally globalizable.
+The latter property, however, does not always hold for a partial action, as the following example shows. \begin{exm} Let $S$ be the meet semilattice $\{0,e,f\}$, where $0$ is the minimum element and $e\mt f=0$.
 Consider the least congruence $\rho$ on $S$ which contains the pair $(0,e)$.
 Then $\rho$ is idempotent pure and the partial action $\tl\dt$ of $S/\rho$ on $E(S)$ is not globalizable. \end{exm} \begin{proof} Indeed, the fact that $\rho$ is idempotent pure is trivial, since $S=E(S)$.
 Notice that the $\rho$-classes are $[e]=\{e,0\}$ and $[f]=\{f\}$, so that $[e]\le[f]$.
 Now,

 Since $\tl\dt_{[e]}\not\le\tl\dt_{[f]}$, the premorphism $\tl\dt$ is not order-preserving.
 Thus, it is not globalizable as a partial action. \end{proof}